1.C. Possibility Quanta

 June 18, 1999

 They couldn’t both make it to the festival.
-One member of the band performs by videotape display on a television on top of an organ facing the audience.
-The other member sits behind the television at the keyboard and improvises along.
+One band member performs via videotape playback displayed on a television placed atop an organ facing the audience.
+The other member, who was able to attend, sits at the keyboard and improvises along to the video recording.

 The basic building blocks of our existence, the wave/particle duality, the quantum state of all possibilities co-exist.
 Yet we limit our comprehension, our anticipation, our analysis to single-state realities.
-We can harvest this multiversal potential pregnant in each moment and space; shifting, damming, redirecting the flow of complacency from washing out new territories before we even see what they might be.
+We can harvest this multiversal potential pregnant in each moment and space; shifting, damming and redirecting the flow of complacency from washing out new territories before we even see what they might be.
 We are not gods, nor do we advocate for a self-appointed divinity to sidestep or transcend the very real limitations of our human nature.
-Our imagination is unlimited, and it is fuel for our bodies in space, our bodies’ range of motion.
+Yet our imagination is unlimited, and it is fuel for our bodies in space, our bodies’ range of motion.
 Some have developed parlor tricks to springboard into this liminality for their own profit and pleasure.
-This is a false substitute, however, and just reinforces a choice already set out, and that is the choice of commerce, of calcification, of cauterization in the greatest story ever sold.
+This is a false substitute, however, and just reinforces a choice already set out.
+That is the choice of commerce, of calcification, of cauterization to the greatest story ever sold.

 David Harvey describes Henri Lefebvre’s “idea of a moment” from La Somme Eet Le Reste, “…he interpreted as fleeting but decisive sensations (of delight, surrender, disgust, surprise, horror, or outrage) which were somehow revelatory of the totality of possibilities contained in daily existence.
 Such movements were ephemeral and would pass instantaneously into oblivion, but during their passage all manner of possibilities — often decisive and sometimes revolutionary — stood to be uncovered and achieved.
 ‘Moments’ were conceived of as points of rupture, of radical recognition of possibilities and intense euphoria.
 The idea was to be put to work to understand sublime moments of revolutionary fervor.”